 As Medicare or standard health insurance may not cover your costs, a long-term care insurance policy is one way to protect yourself against draining your financial assets.
-Ask for resources for finding an affordable premium that isn’t likely to increase prohibitively over time.
+Ask for resources for finding an affordable premium that isn't likely to increase prohibitively over time.
 Begin this process as soon as possible, as your premium will be lower the younger you are when you apply.
-Providers such as IEHP can set you up with memberships and health plans that could cover your expenses even as you age.

 Another potential oversight is assuming your long-term care will be covered by Medicaid.
 Discuss it as an option to determine your qualifications and get authoritative insights about the specificities of your unique financial situation in terms of Medicaid benefits.

 - Get smart about living wills and trusts

 In order to best prepare your loved ones for complex medical decisions, go over advance directives.
 In addition, discuss options for setting a revocable living trust, and possibly one or more irrevocable trusts, like a life insurance trust or a charitable remainder trust, as part of your long-term care planning.